If you are using the Balcony Buddy or a

 cm on either side.

-ground radials downward.
-This angle sets the impedance of the antenna,
+bring the ground radials downward.
+This angle sets the impedance of the

-be extra careful to get these bends as close to 45 degrees as you can.
+antenna, be extra careful to get these bends as close to 45 degrees as

-Also, some care is needed here as you want the whole thing to lay flat
+you can.
+Also, some care is needed here as you want the whole thing to

-when it's done, so be careful to get the radials parallel to the the
+lay flat when it's done, so be careful to get the radials parallel to

-down the 45 degree sloping rods, starting from the center of your bend
+to measure down the 45 degree sloping rods, starting from the center of

-radius and cut them to 44.5cm.
-This measurement isn't all that critical,
+your bend radius and cut them to 44.5cm.
+This measurement isn't all that

-you can be off by a millimetre or two but the antenna is going to work
+critical, you can be off by a millimetre or two but the antenna is going

 The Clamp Bar